QNilsson/Graphql/README.md

   },
 })
 ```
 #### A mutation that allows users to update any existing recipe.
-Click on the :pencil2: icon on the recipe card, make your edits, and then refresh the page
+Click on the :pencil2: icon on the recipe card, make your edits, edited recipe may have moved places.
 ```javascript

 //Mutation to update recipe